trannammai/trannammai.github.io/index.md

 - Programming: R, Python, SQL (PostgreSQL)
 - Data visualisation: Qlik Sense, Power BI

-Other tools that I have experience in at least two projects in the past: SPAD, Alteryx, Hadoop, Access, Excel VBA
+Other tools that I have experience in at least two projects in the past: SPAD, Alteryx, Hadoop, Access, Excel VBA.

+My full CV can be found here (Updating...)

 ### Projects
 1. [EN] Simulation of indirect election game (R, R Studio)